adigitoleo/vim-helpier/README.md

 ## Known Issues

-- Any commands which move the help window to a different tab will break everything; BAD: `:help|wincmd T`, GOOD: `:tabe|help`
+- Doesn't close the quickfix window unless it has lost focus at least once
-- NoName buffer appears in the buffer list after using the floating window
+- Unlisted \[No Name\] buffer appears in `:ls!` after using the floating window
+- The hl-NormalFloat highlight color occasionally won't be set for the floating window (usually fixed after restarting vim)
-- Loading helpfiles from saved sessions is not supported
+- Loading helpfiles from saved sessions is untested and probably won't work

+## TODO

+- improve support for quickfix and add support for :Man
+- generic command for use in 'keywordprog' to open docs in floating window